 “Children infected with COVID-19 often have co-infections with other viruses.
 Recurrent viral infections could lead to improved trained immunity, making kids more effective at clearing COVID-19.”

-Dr. Zimmermann said different levels of microbiota (bacteria and other germs) in the throat, nose, lung, and stomach, also influenced susceptibility to COVID-19.
+Dr. Zimmermann said different levels of microbiota (bacteria and other germs) in the throat, nose, lungs, and stomach, also influenced susceptibility to COVID-19.

 “The microbiota plays an important role in the regulation of immunity, inflammation, and in the defense against illnesses,” she said.
 “Children are more likely to have viruses and bacteria, especially in the nose, where these bugs might limit the growth of COVID-19.”